 The board of the DGA is ultimately responsible for all activities and actions taken by the association.
 The board is currently organised in five – partially overlapping – divisions: Entertainment, Indie, Applied, Education and Research.
 Next to these division managers, the board is completed by a Chairperson, a Secretary and a Treasurer.

 As we are an association, board positions are voluntary – they are unpaid (but highly valued).
 Tenure is not fixed, however we hope to welcome you for several years.
 The typical time investment is 2-4 hours per week.
 Board meetings are held online once per month.

 Working at the DGA, you actively participate and contribute to the Dutch game community.

-If you are interested in one of these positions, then please send an email to email@example.com with your motivation and profile.
+If we have a vacancy and you would like to apply, then please send an email to email@example.com with your motivation and profile.
 You can also use this email address if you have any questions for us.

 We look forward to hearing from you!

 The mission of the DGA is to represent the Dutch games industry and to support it in achieving its full economic, creative and social potential.
 The DGA is therefore a sector based organization aimed at both networking and knowledge building.
 The DGA represents the sector and creates relevant connections among members and with the rest of the world in and around the game industry.